"Movies are the most total and encompassing art form we have." - Pauline Kael

 Gold (Germany/Canada, 2013)

 Pacing and plot: It’s hard to get both right, and two new foreign films showing this week in Montreal illustrate when it works and when it doesn’t.
 Bethlehem is a fast-moving, tense, hyper-realistic drama about a Palestinian teenager recruited by Shin Bet to spy on his terrorist brother.
 Gold is a plodding, uneventful Western set in British Columbia and the Yukon during the Klondike years whose novelty is it’s mostly in German.
 The actors in the Israeli film don’t seem to be acting; the Germans (including star Nina Hoss) are characters in search of an author.
 Bethlehem has been described as HBO’s The Wire set in the West Bank: complex, informative, real.
 Gold has been compared unfavourably to Meek’s Cutoff: a journey across a wild frontier that would be forbidding if it weren’t so picturesque.
-The Israeli film was a hit at home, scooped up a best-film prize at Venice and was entered in competition at the Oscars; the German one screened at Vancouver last fall and got its director a nod at Berlin, but has no English-subtitled trailer, a sign of its lack of international success.
+The Israeli film was a hit at home, scooped up a best-film prize at Venice and was entered in competition at the Oscars; the German one screened at Vancouver last fall and got its director a nod at Berlin.

 Bardot, la méprise (France, 2013)